Jason-Whitmore/jpf/docs/Examples.md

 # Examples

-The Examples.java class provides demonstrations of model usage, including model creation, training, prediction, and saving models to disk.
+The Examples.java class provides demonstrations of model usage, including model creation, training, prediction, and more.
 These examples also serve as black box tests to ensure that the model functionality behaves as expected.
 The class also provides an easy command line interface to run these examples.
+First, make sure to compile the Examples.java file with the jpf jar file.
+This is done via a make script command:

+`make examples`

-To use, simply include the example name as the only argument when running.
-For example:
+Then, simply include the example name as the only command line argument.
+For example, to run the "simplelinear" example, use the following command:

-`javac Examples.java`

 `java Examples simplelinear`

-Compiles the Examples class and then runs the "simplelinear" example.
 For a list of all argument strings, simply provide no argument when executing the program.

 In this document, a brief description of each example will be provided alongside the program output